MRIresearch/NeuroPipelines/containers/nklab-neurotools-v0.4/README.md

-#  Singularity 3.2.1 recipe for latest version of FSL Neuroimaging software Included in container:
+#  Introduction
+This is a recipe file for installing specific versions of neuroimaging software in a singularity container.
+Please note that it is highly likely that the steps in the recipe file will need changes as links to dependencies become inaccessible or fundamental changes

+# Contents
 * FSL 6.0.1.
-The CUDA 8.0 (or 9.1) toolkit libraries have also been installed allowing gpu compatible versions of eddy, bedpostx and probtraxck to be run.
+The CUDA 8.0 toolkit libraries have also been installed allowing gpu compatible versions of eddy, bedpostx and probtraxck to be run.
 * FSL 5.0.6 for HCP Processing
 * The Duke Resting State fMRI pipeline is also included.
 * MRtrix 3.0.0 RC 3